cabenavidesg/cabenavidesg.github.io/_posts/2025-04-20-LuminetPaper.md

 It is clear that the rim of te ''optical'' black hole corresponds to rays which arre marginally trapped by the balck hole: the spiral around many times before reaching the observer, and in our case the rim (borde) is located at $$b_c= 3\sqrt{3M}\approx 5.19695M$$.
 Thus, the apparent diameter of the hole is about $$10.38$$.

 {% highlight python %}
-"""
+'''
-In this part of the code, we define the black hole mass M, the Schwarzschild radius r_s (horizon), the photon radius r_c (critical radius), the critical impact parameter b_c, and the function effective potential.
+We began by the black hole mass M, the Schwarzschild radius r_s (horizon), the photon radius r_c (critical radius), the critical impact parameter b_c, and the function effective potential.
 We use geometrized units and create an arrange of values for r.
-"""
+'''
 M   = 1
 r_s = 2*M
 r_c = 3*M
 b_c = 3*np.sqrt(3)*M